aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

     --- | --- | ---
-    innodb_read_only | `0` for writers, `1` for readers | This global system variable indicates whether the storage engine was opened in read-only mode or not. aurora_server_id | `auroralab-[...]` | This is the value of the DB instance identifier configured for that particular cluster member at creation time aurora_version | e.g. `1.19.5` | This is the version of the Amazon Aurora MySQL database engine running on your DB cluster.
+    innodb_read_only | `0` for writers, `1` for readers | This global system variable indicates whether the storage engine was opened in read-only mode or not. aurora_server_id | `auroralab-[...]` | This is the value of the DB instance identifier configured for that particular cluster member at creation time aurora_version | e.g. `2.10.0` | This is the version of the Amazon Aurora MySQL database engine running on your DB cluster.
 Note, these version numbers are different than the MySQL version.

     In the event of a fault, the script will report the number of seconds it takes to reconnect to the intended endpoint and the writer role.

-You will need to open an additional command line session to your Session Manager workstation.
-You will execute commands in one, and see the results in the other session.
-See [Connect to the Session Manager](/prereqs/connect/), for steps how to create a Session Manager command line session.
-It will also be more effective if the two browser windows are side by side.
+If you have not already opened a terminal window or the Cloud9 desktop in a previous lab, please [following these instructions](/prereqs/connect/) to do so now.
+You will need an additional terminal window as well.
+You will execute commands in one, and see the results in the other window.
+See [Connect to the Cloud9 Desktop](/prereqs/connect/), for steps how to change the layout to have two terminal windows side by side.

 In one of the two command line sessions, start the monitoring script using the following command: